izumi-h/fracas-comparatives_adjectives/README.md

 Average time: 1.6729
 ```

+Here, system answer, gold answer, and proving time are indicated for each problem.
+The overall accuracy and average proving time are also shown.

 By default, created files are to be stored in the `results` directory.

 - `results/*.ans` -- system prediction (yes, no, unknown)